403thi/dynamic-image-renderer/README.md

 - [x] Improve parameter names
 - [x] Break down main view into others views
 - [x] Controller is doing multiple things, splits into usecases or something like that.
-- [ ] Improve the animation system
 - [x] Change "animations" to "textAnimations" to be able to add more animation stuff
 - [x] Refactor the getTextAnimation functionality
-- [ ] Demo Viewer Refactoring
+- [ ] Demo Viewer Refactoring (**important!**) - Make the generator more dynamic

 #### Features TODO List
-- [ ] Change font parameter
+- [ ] "Change font" parameter - parameter to the user choice between a set of fonts
-- [ ] Query Verification
+- [ ] Query Verification - verify if sent queries are valids
-- [ ] Add tests
+- [ ] Add tests - add
+- [ ] Improve the animation system - might make the text background border animation customizable as possible

 <hr>